Facundo-cali/E-commerce/README.md

 Overall, the website provides a complete e-commerce solution that enables users to browse, search, and purchase products in a secure and user-friendly environment.
 # Link: https://e-commerce-zt7s.onrender.com (Please note that the first time accessing the page may take a while.)

+#Important note:
+Only the administrator user admin@gmail.com with password 12345 has permissions to create new products in this project.
+But if you want to enter as a regular user you can use, you can create one or log in to the system using the test user noadmin@gmail.com with password 12345.